JanBur96/JanBur96/README.md

 ### What are your goals 🎯?

-* Earning my own money as a Web-Developer in 2021
+* Earning my own money as a Web-Developer in 2021.
-* Studying CS at an University
+* Studying CS at an University.
-* Meeting new developer all-around the globe
+* Meeting new developer all-around the globe.
-* Mentoring rookies
+* Mentoring rookies.

+### How can I contact you 📞?

+Feel free to contact me on my __website__!
+But you can also contact me on __twitter__ if you want to (profile in Bio).

 <!--
 **JanBur96/JanBur96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.